Skip to main content

 2.1 Study population

 FINRISK97, a population-based cohort study (n = 8,446) from Finland, was used for this study.
 The participants were 25 to 74 years old at the baseline (19).
-Participants answered extensive questionnaires including questions about smoking habits, alcohol consumption, educational years and doctor-diagnosed diseases, such as diabetes and CVD.
-Participants were classified as never smokers, if they replied “no” to a question “Have you ever smoked?”
+Participants answered extensive questionnaires including questions about smoking habits, alcohol consumption, years of education and doctor-diagnosed diseases, such as diabetes and CVD.
+Participants were classified as never smokers, if they replied “no” to the question “Have you ever smoked?”
 Clinical examination was also performed to assess, e.g., height, weight, body mass index (BMI), blood pressure, and waist/hip ratio.
 Participants with a BMI ≥ 30 kg/m2 were classified as obese.
 Venous blood samples were drawn from the participants for further examinations.
 Participants were asked to fast for a minimum of 4 h before sampling and to avoid heavy meals beforehand.
 Prevalent diabetes was defined as doctor-diagnosed disease, and hypertension was defined according to American Heart Association guidelines (20).
 Healthy individuals were defined as those without CVD, diabetes or cancer.

 2.2 Laboratory analyses